 - Plant Competition – one of the cheapest and most useful general weed control available to all farmers.
 “Survival of the fittest.”

-- Use of natural agents such as insects, nematodes, fungi, viruses or fish for the control of weeds.
+- Use natural agents such as insects, nematodes, fungi, viruses, or fish to control weeds.

 - In some instances, grazing animals can be used to harvest and stress noxious weeds.